reenharnoorsingh/Face-Detection/README.md

 # Face Detector
 Methods I used to implement the Real Time Face Detector
-- Had a bunch load of faces
 - Made the faces Black and White (grayscale)
 - Trained the Algorithm to detect the faces
 - Used OpenCV module

+# Smile Detector
+Detects Smile in a face